-Tonopah Hospitality Services Vice President of Operations Bruce Jabbour, whose facility includes an RV Park and a cluster of dormitories commonly known as Man Camp, said he had seen an increase in stays mainly because of an ongoing expansion of Round Mountain.
+Tonopah Hospitality Services Vice President of Operations Bruce Jabbour, whose facility includes an RV Park and a cluster of dormitories commonly known as the “man camp,” said he had seen an increase in stays mainly because of an ongoing expansion of Round Mountain.

 “Where the influx of demand came from was actually Round Mountain Gold expansion project,” Jabbour said in an interview.

-Those who stay at Man Camp, can pay on a daily, weekly and monthly basis.
+Those who stay at the man camp, can pay on a daily, weekly and monthly basis.
 A two-bedroom with a kitchen, bathroom and a living room goes for $84.35 per night.
 Included in the rate are utilities, cleaning and amenities.

-The occupancy rate at Man Camp is currently at 95 percent.
+The occupancy rate at the man camp is currently at 95 percent.
 The clientele is made up of the workers from Round Mountain, government employees, geologists, and corporate employees.